 How to Get to Banteay Chhmar

-If you’re travelling here with a tour company as part of a package they will organise your transport, which will be included in the price.
+If you’re travelling to Banteay Chhmar with a tour company such as Backyard Travel as part of a package they will include your transport, which will be included in the price.

-For independent travellers, all arrangements to visit the temple, including transport, can be made through the Banteay Chhmar Community Based Tourism group via the Visit Banteacy Chhmar website.
+For independent travellers, it’s best to make arrangements to visit Banteay Chhmar, including transport, through the Banteay Chhmar Community Based Tourism group via the Visit Banteay Chhmar website.
+Not only is it more convenient but you’re giving back to the locals by providing much needed income.

 There are two main routes to Banteay Chhmar along good sealed roads from Siem Reap to Banteay Chhmar: the most popular route via Sisophon is a distance of 162kms and takes around 2.5hours, while the newer Korean-funded road via Srei Snam and Kouk Mon is 182kms long and takes almost three hours.